Disclaimer: our thoughts:

-Disclaimer: our thoughts - possibly unwanted and unwarranted - feel free to stop reading now...
+Possibly unwanted and unwarranted - feel free to stop reading now...

-Everyone says they want a schoolmaster… but many people don’t actually understand what that means.
+We all talk about 'schoolmasters' ... but many people don’t actually understand what that means.

 A true schoolmaster isn’t just an older horse.